-Capacity

-Ground 1 .2 MG

-Ground 2 .3 MG

-Hydropvermatic 4000 Gallons

-Clearwell 4040 Gallons
+Capacity .2 MG .3 MG 4000 Gallons 4040 Gallons

-The most recent Department of Environmental Regulation-Palm Beach County Health Department sanitary survey report (dated January, 2006) indicates that all major components of the water system are in good condition.
+The most recent Palm Beach County Health Department sanitary survey report indicates that all major components of the water system are in good condition.
 The operation of the system rates as satisfactory and treated water within the system meets all regulatory requirements.